opendocsg/slw-judgments-backfill/2009_SGHC_68/report.md

 those recovered by the CNB, the appellant would have been in possession of more diamorphine than the accused in _Ong Kee Kwok_ (1.29g compared to 0.81g).

 10     The appellant pointed out that the offenders in _Ong Kee Kwok_ and _Rangasamy_ had drug antecedents which warranted the higher sentences imposed in those cases, while he was a first-time offender.
 However, I noted that there were aggravating factors in his case which were not present in _Ong Kee Kwok_ or _Rangasamy_.
 One clear example was that the appellant and Sophian had led the CNB and Traffic Police officers on a four-hour-long vehicle chase, and had put up a violent struggle thereafter to resist arrest.
 The appellant was also more culpable than Sophian in one respect in that he had thrown out the contents of the two packets during the vehicle chase to avoid being found to be in unlawful possession of a higher quantity of diamorphine.
 Therefore, the fact that his prison sentence was 15 months longer than Sophian’s prison sentence of five years and nine months was justifiable by his greater culpability in relation to the joint trafficking offence.
 This is not a case of inconsistency in sentencing.
-Ultimately, the principle that similar sentences must be imposed for similar offences and offenders is subject to the principle that each case must depend on its own facts (see _Teo Kian Leong v PP_ [2002] 1 SLR 147 at [45]).
+Ultimately, the principle that similar sentences must be imposed for similar offences and offenders is subject to the principle that each case must depend on its own facts (see _Teo Kian Leong v PP_ <span class="citation">[2002] 1 SLR 147</span> at [45]).

 **_The appellant’s sentence in the light of his accomplice’s sentence_**

 11     The next question is whether the principle of parity in sentencing was breached in this case and, if so, whether it was justified.
-In _PP v Ramlee_ [1998] 3 SLR 539, Yong Pung How CJ held that the parity principle should be applied even though the sentences by themselves were not manifestly excessive.
+In _PP v Ramlee_ <span class="citation">[1998] 3 SLR 539</span>, Yong Pung How CJ held that the parity principle should be applied even though the sentences by themselves were not manifestly excessive.
 Yong CJ stated at [7] that:

  Where two or more offenders are to be sentenced for participation in the same offence, the sentences passed on them should be the same, unless there is a relevant difference in their responsibility for the offence or their personal circumstances: see Archbold (1998), para 5-153.
 An offender who has received a sentence that is significantly more severe than has been imposed on his accomplice, and there being no reason for the differentiation, is a ground of appeal if the disparity is serious.
 This is even where the sentences viewed in isolation are not considered manifestly excessive: see R v Walsh (1980) 2 Cr App R (S) 224.
 In R v Fawcett (1983) 5 Cr App R (S) 158, Lawton LJ held that the test was whether ‘right-thinking members of the public, with full knowledge of the relevant facts and circumstances, learning of this sentence [would] consider that something had gone wrong with the administration of justice?’

 12     I agree with this statement of principle.
-However, where the offenders did not play the same roles in the commission of the crimes and have different degrees of culpability, the parity principle is not applicable (see _Ong Tiong Poh v PP_ [1998] 2 SLR 853 at [29]–[30]).
+However, where the offenders did not play the same roles in the commission of the crimes and have different degrees of culpability, the parity principle is not applicable (see _Ong Tiong Poh v PP_ <span class="citation">[1998] 2 SLR 853</span> at [29]–[30]).

 13     In the present case, it is clear that the DJ did direct his mind to the principle of parity of sentences and decided to impose a higher custodial sentence on the appellant because he had played a “much greater and important role” in the commission of the offence than his accomplice (at [10] of the GD).
 The DJ’s finding of fact was fully supported by paras 5 and 14 of the agreed statement of facts, which state as follows: